-Any contractual information, or information obtained from organisations during the tendering process, held by the Academy are subject to the provisions of the FoIA and EIR.
+Any contractual information, or information obtained from organisations during the tendering process, held by the Academy are subject to the provisions of the Freedom of Information Act and EIR.
 Whenever the Trust enters into contracts, it will seek to exclude contractual terms forbidding the disclosure of information beyond the restrictions contained in the legislation.
-A standard form of wording will be included in contracts to cover the impact of FoIA and EIR in relation to the provision of information held in contracts.
+A standard form of wording will be included in contracts to cover the impact of Freedom of Information Act and EIR in relation to the provision of information held in contracts.

-The Trust can withhold contractual information where its disclosure under either the FoIA or EIR could be treated as actionable breach of confidence.
+The Trust can withhold contractual information where its disclosure under either the Freedom of Information Act or EIR could be treated as actionable breach of confidence.
 Where the Trust intends to include non-disclosure provisions in a contract, it will agree with the contractor a schedule of the contract that clearly states which information should not be disclosed.